byjg/php-anydataset/README.md

 ### Read an write* with a number of data sources accessed by a standardized interface ([see more here](docs/Connecting-to-Data-Sources.md)):

 * Array
-* Relational Databases (based on PDO - Sqlite, MySql, Postgres, Oracle, and others)
+* Relational Databases (based on PDO - Sqlite, MySql, Postgres, Sql Server, Oracle, and others)
 * DBLib (SQL Server php native)
 * OCI8 (Oracle php native interface)
 * Text files (fixed and delimeted like CSV)